CatalogueOfLife/general/docs/NAMES.md

    ICZN: Chapter 12, Article 52.

 - ```SUPERFLUOUS```: Current name was superfluous at its time of publication,
    i. e. it was based on the same type as the related, previously published name (ICN article 52).
 The current, superfluous name is available but illegitimate.
+Includes the special case of isonyms which are identical, homotypic names.